denten-books/plain-text/0-chapter.md

 plus added information."[^ln-uni] Yet, plain text is not without its own forms of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
-The simplicity of plain text signifies a systematic minimalism with the view toward human, as opposed to machine or system, legibility.
-In this encoded preference, plain text contains a model of humanity.
+The simplicity of plain text signifies systematic minimalism with the view towards human legibility, (and not towards that of a system or a machine).
+In this encoded preference for legibility of a specific kind, I argue that plain text contains a model of humanity.
+A part of the book's job will be to recover and to describe that model.

-As a frame of mind, the use of plain text implies a particular ethics of reading and writing.
+As a frame of mind, the use of plain text implies an ethics of reading and writing.
 The book unfolds a history of and an argument *for* plain text, as a mode of preferred engagement---an interface---with the word.
-I argue that "other information" routinely embedded in all forms of contemporary textuality includes more than formal instructions for things like "font size" or "paragraph justification."
+That engagement should be open for introspection, because "added information" routinely embedded in all forms of contemporary textuality can include more than innocuous instructions for document attributes like "font size" or "paragraph justification."
 Increasingly, devices that mediate literary activity encode specific forms of governance and control.
-Thus to read and to write in plain text is to signal a preference for legibility, for simple systems, and for computational and media environments that are open to introspection.

 To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Rather it entails the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*.
-These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
-Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.
+These tools "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies.
+Plain text channels itinerant streams of data back into mangroves of comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
+Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-The book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
-Software developers, graphic designers, system administrators, and project managers architect technologies that affect social practice deeply: from the ways we relate to our family and friends to the formation of shared cultural archives.
+The book further makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
+From shaping the ways in which we relate to our family and friends to the design of shared cultural archives, software engineers routinely architect technologies that aim at nothing less than a deep transformation (often phrased as a "disruption") of the social fabric.
 Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
 I mean a "literary system" differently to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
 In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and device as they do to the close reading of prose and poetry.

-## Longer Thesis

-The central concern of the book is to dispel the illusion of verisimilitude between text on paper and text on the screen.
-The words may look the same, but the underlying material affordances of the medium differ in significant detail.
-As an obvious example, consider a news report that omits/adds important details based on the reader's location, or an e-book reader device that highlights popular passages.
-For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
-How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
-The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
-Building on the recent work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, Matthew Kirschenbaum, Lori Emerson, and Lisa Gitelman, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.
+In that process, I hope the reader will find that not all texts are created equal.
+In print, traditional distinctions between form and content lie flat.
+The printing press firmly embeds letters into paper, leaving no space between ink and page.
+From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific contexts.
+Their work reminds us that the flatness of digital text endures only as an illusion.
+A substantial gap separates presentation from source material.
+Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.

-Furthermore, I argue that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
+Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).
+In *Plain Text*, I argue that some of the higher--level social ills of the contemporary public sphere---mass surveillance or online censorship, for example---are related to our failure to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, cultural heritage, or deliberation online, would do well to take heed of